 Some compliance criteria define responsibilities for employers or site managers.
-The term "employer" is used to refer to any entity that controls and directs workers under an express or implied contract and is responsible for paying those workers' wages.
+The term "employer" is used to refer to any entity that controls and directs workers under an express or implied contract, or other employment relationship, and is responsible for paying those workers' wages.
 This includes labor contractors.
 The term "site manager" is used to refer to the party responsible for the day-to-day management of a farm or facility.